Check out the list of upcoming new SUVs that will be priced between Rs 10 lakh and Rs 15 lakh.

 SUVs are currently the most favoured vehicles among Indian buyers.
 In order to mark strong presence in the growing SUV segment, every carmaker in India is trying to add a SUV to their portfolio.
 While there are many sub-categories within this space, pricing plays an important role in drawing a line between the volume products and the premium vehicles.
 That said, the compact segment and the sub-four meter SUVs are more in demand due to their affordable pricing, frugal engines and equipment level.
 Here we bring you a list of upcoming SUVs in India that will be priced between Rs 10 lakh to Rs 15 lakh, slated to launch in the next 2 years.

 First launched in 2012, Duster was the first successful model from Renault upon its return to India.
 The SUV enjoyed pinnacle until new options were introduced in the market.
 In a bid to overpower fierce competition in the segment, Duster will soon see a generation change.
-The new model is scheduled to make global debut at the 2017 Frankfurt Motor Show under Dacia badge.
-It is expected to be longer than the current model, which turns into spacious cabin.
-The SUV will receive comprehensive aesthetic updates and likely to take design inspiration from the Oroch lifestyle pickup that is retailed in Brazilian market.
+The new model was unveiled at the 2017 Frankfurt Motor Show under Dacia badge.
+However, the French automaker has also unveiled the SUV under Renault nameplate.

 Expected Price – Rs 9 lakh – Rs 16 lakh